 In the United States, there are over half a million people experiencing homelessness.
 These individuals live in a temporary shelter or transitional housing or sleep in a place not meant for habitation (like an abandoned building).
 The top four causes of homelessness, in order, are lack of affordable housing, unemployment, poverty, and low wages.

 The state of California currently has the highest homeless population, with about 151,278 homeless people.
-This is about one-fifth of the total population experiencing some form of homelessness.
+This is about one-fifth of the total homeless population in the United States.
 This figure is attributed to issues with providing affordable and adequate housing opportunities, current drug laws, and the inaccessibility of important mental health resources.

 The state with the second-highest homeless population is New York.
 With 15.76% of the nation’s homelessness, New York has 91,271 homeless people.
 The majority of these people are located in New York City.
 In recent years, homelessness in this city reached the highest levels since the Great Depression in the 1930s, reaching its highest point under Mayor Bill de Blasio.
 This year, however, saw the second year in the decline of the homeless or unsheltered population, attributed to the creation of safe havens, or specialized shelters, that have a streamlined process of getting people into permanent housing.
 As of May 2020, there were 59,308 homeless people in NYC.